zephyrproject-rtos/zephyr/boards/posix/doc/arch_soc.rst

     instruction executes is just some of it; Emulating peripherals accurately is another side.

-This native port compiles your code directly for the host architectture (typically x86), with no instrumentation or monitoring code.
+This native port compiles your code directly for the host architecture (typically x86), with no instrumentation or monitoring code.
 Your code executes directly in the host CPU.
 That is, your code executes just as fast as it possibly can.